mgporter/top08_weather-app/README.md

 The Odin Project Weather app project from https://www.theodinproject.com/lessons/node-path-javascript-weather-app

-Concepts:
+Concepts used:

-1. Asynchronous functions to retreive data from API
+1. Uses asynchronous functions to retreive data from an API.
+Fires off custom events to inform the DOM module to update the view based on program state (data loading, data retrieval, change of display units, etc).

-2. Autocomplete box that updates on input with data retreieved from API
+2. Implements autocomplete functionality for locations based on API queries.

-3. Custom built slider to display weather data per hour using the requestAnimationFrame method.
-Slider has a decelleration effect by saving the last known change in position before mouse release, and then continually adding that to the slider's position (in descreasing amounts) after mouse release.
+3. Custom built slider displays hourly weather data.
+Elements in the slider fade in and out by finding the relative position of each element (the 'hour-box'), and calculating its opacity based on its distance from the horizontal center of the screen.

-4. Slider fadein/fadeout effect: Algorithm that finds the position of each hour-box in the slider and computes its opacity based on where it is in the slider.
+4. The slider uses the requestAnimationFrame method to create a deceleration effect after being dragged by the mouse by saving a value for the velocity of the slider at mouse release.
+It then continually adds that value to the slider's position while also decreasing it slowly.

-5. The slider, again: clicking on a day-box moves the slider automatically to that day.
-Since this movement cannot be done with CSS animations (because of the extra opacity calculations--see above), I manually implemented an ease-in-ease-out movement effect from a parametric equation.
+5. The slider also moves automatically when the user clicks on a day.
+Because of the opacity calculations, this movement cannot be done with CSS transitions.
+Instead, it it implemented manually using requestAnimationFrame and a parametric equation to create an ease-in-ease-out movement effect to the desired coordinates.